iapr-tc15/iapr-tc15.github.io/code-conduct.md

 8. **Research Integrity and Accountability**

     Members of TC15 are responsible for maintaining the integrity of their research outputs.
-Any suspected ethical breaches, including falsified data, plagiarism, or violations of collaborative agreements, should be reported to the TC15 steering committee.
+Any suspected ethical breaches, including falsified data, plagiarism, or violations of collaborative agreements, should be reported to the TC15 steering committee (steering@iapr-tc15.org).

 9. **Safe and Accessible Participation**